Dolby Theatre: History

-The theater was developed by the Academy of Motion Picture Arts and Sciences (AMPAS) to overcome logistical issues it faced hosting the Academy Awards at other venues, such as the Dorothy Chandler Pavilion and Shrine Auditorium.
-In August 1997, AMPAS and Canadian development firm TrizecHahn went into negotiations over the development of an entertainment complex located on the corner of Hollywood Boulevard and Highland Avenue adjacent to the Mann's Chinese Theatre.
-Seven months later, both the Academy and TrizecHahn agreed on a twenty-year lease that allowed for the ceremony to be staged at the new venue.
+The theater was developed by TrizecHahn (later Trizec Properties), in partnership with the Academy of Motion Picture Arts and Sciences (AMPAS), aiming to overcome logistical issues met during previous Academy Awards that were hosted at other venues, such as the Dorothy Chandler Pavilion and Shrine Auditorium.
+In August 1997, AMPAS and Canadian development firm TrizecHahn began negotiations for the development of the Hollywood & Highland entertainment complex located on the corner of Hollywood Boulevard and Highland Avenue, adjacent to the Mann's Chinese Theatre.
+Seven months later, both the Academy and TrizecHahn agreed on a 20-year lease that allowed for the ceremony to be held at the new venue.